UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_17.md

 Notes:

 Concatenation works extremely well when you have similar dataframes which both share identical column or row index labels.

-`.concat()` can glue the 2 dataframes together either horizontally or vertically.
+`pd.concat()` can glue the 2 dataframes together either horizontally or vertically.

+In this animation you can see that the peices are joined in the order that was presented and the pattern does not necessarily match up.

 ---